senior vice president, chief community officer

 Prior to joining Starbucks, Blair served as President and CEO of the Los Angeles Urban League.
-He is credited with transforming the agency through innovative nation-leading community engagement programs, such as Neighborhoods@Work™, a holistic community reform model.
+He is credited with transforming the agency through innovative nation-leading community engagement programs including Neighborhoods@Work, a holistic community reform model.

 Blair also served as Executive Vice President of College Summit from 2002-2005, a national college access initiative with a track record of nearly doubling the college enrollment rates of low income students.
 His private-sector experience includes four years as the President and CEO of COI/ICD, a leading retail franchising company focused on low income communities in the U.S. and the Caribbean and more than eight years of leadership with PepsiCo and the IBM Corp. where he held brand marketing, strategy, and executive sales positions.